Mutual funds: Pros and cons for investors

 Here are the key advantages and disadvantages of mutual funds and whether they may be the right type of investment for you.

 Mutual funds: An overview

 Mutual funds are a type of investment fund that allows investors to pool their money.
-Then, a professional fund manager buys and sells securities in line with the goals of the mutual fund.
-Instead of investing in many different individual companies, investors can simply buy shares in the mutual fund.
-All the hard work is done behind the scenes by the fund manager.
+A professional fund manager buys and sells securities in line with the goals of the mutual fund.
+So instead of investing in many different individual companies, investors can simply buy shares in the mutual fund.
+All the hard work of choosing investments is done behind the scenes by the fund manager.

 The relative ease of investing in mutual funds has made them wildly popular, and many U.S. companies offer mutual funds as part of a 401(k) plan.
 But should you invest in mutual funds?
 Let’s dig into their advantages and disadvantages.

 Mutual funds have several advantages that have led to their widespread popularity, including convenience, professional management, and diversification.
 If you want to know how to pick the best mutual funds, look for them to hit on all of these points.

 The best mutual funds can return 10-12 percent in an average year over time, while in their best years a top mutual fund can return 20 percent or more.
 Funds that are based on the S&P 500 are among the best long-term performers.